|

 A. I. Alfred Isaac Belsey, S/10443, was born

-in St Mary's parish, and was working as a news vendor
+working as a news vendor

-s erving as a Private and was 19 when he died
+on 23 October 1916 and was 19 when he died there from

-in Salonika, on 27 July 1916.
+"dear son's" effects on 11 November.
 He is buried in Greece,

-in Lahana Military Cemetery.
-His headstone (left)
+in Lahana Military Cemetery, and hiis headstone (left)

 bears the words "Never Forgotten"

-who at his death lived at 13 Albion Place, Dover with
+who at his death lived at 13 Albion Place, Dover, with

 his brother Edward, aged 21.
 His older brother, William,